-Segment sales: JPY23.9bn (-1.2% YoY; includes internal sales or transfers between segments; same hereafter)

-Segment profit: JPY434mn (-47.4% YoY)
+- Segment sales: [PY23.9bn (-1.2% YoY; includes internal sales or transfers between segments; same hereafter) - Segment profit: [PY434mn (-47.4% YoY)

-- Pharmaceuticals Network division: The number of new affiliates continued to increase, driven by the need for improved distribution efficiency.
+Pharmaceuticals Network division: The number of new network members continued to increase, driven by the need for improved distribution efficiency.
+Earnings performance appears to be in line with the company forecast.
+Given the increase in purchases by the Dispensing Pharmacy division in Q1, we think fees from group pharmacies and affiliates are trending up.
 As at end-June 2020, the number of network members was 5,617 (up 372 from end-FY03/20).
+This consisted of 415 directly operated pharmacies and 5,202 affiliates.
+In terms of profit, we think the Pharmaceutical Network division's GPM is staying high as there has been no sharp increase in expenses despite some spending to expand the workforce.

-This consisted of 415 directly operated pharmacies and 5,202 affiliates. - Dispensing Pharmacy division: The average value of prescriptions filled rose in tandem with growth in long-term prescriptions and an increase in high-value prescriptions filled, but the number of prescriptions filled fell sharply due to fewer medical examinations as a result of COVID-19.
-As at end-June 2020, there were 415 dispensing pharmacies, one care plan center, and eight cosmetic/drug stores. - Manufacture and market pharmaceuticals division: This business aims to provide a stable supply of good-quality, low-priced generic drugs.
+Dispensing Pharmacy division: The average value of prescriptions filled rose 13.4% YoY to JPY10,931 on an all-store basis in tandem with growth in long-term prescriptions, but the number of prescriptions filled fell sharply to 1,964,000 (-13.4% YoY) due to fewer medical examinations as a result of COVID-19.
+The growth of long-term prescriptions led to a 16.1% YoY increase in the drug price, but the technical fee rose only 4.5% YoY.
+Consequently, profit grew less than sales in this division, negatively affecting overall segment profit.
+On a monthly (all-store) basis, the YoY growth rate of the average value of prescriptions filled is slowing (+18.5% in April, +12.3% in May, and +9.5% in June), as is the rate of decline of the number of prescriptions filled (-15.8% in April, -17.8% in May, and -6.4% in June), with a similar trend seen on an existing-store basis.
+As at end-June 2020, there were 415 dispensing pharmacies, one care plan center, and eight cosmetic/drug stores.
+We think profits remain under pressure, due in part to the limited increase in technical fees.

+Manufacture and market pharmaceuticals division: This business aims to provide a stable supply of good-quality, low-priced generic drugs.
 The company sold 29 ingredients and 60 products as of end-June 2020.
+Network pharmacies are handling more of these products as the company increases the number of product items.
+The division's main subsidiary Feldsenf Pharma has mostly remained in the black.